2018 KENTUCKY LAKE OUTDOOR TRAIL RULES & REGULATIONS

 14. POINT SYSTEM: Points will be awarded as follows: First place receives 150 points, second 149 and so on, down the line until all teams weighing fish, receive points.
 If a team weighs no fish, then they will recieves 10 less points than the last team weighing fish.
 A DQ will result in no points and no weight for that day/event.
 For the TOY Points Race we will only count your 5 best scores out of the seven events.

 15. CLASSIC QUALIFIERS: After the conclusion of the 7 events in the KLOT, any team who has participated in 5 of the 7 division events, will be eligible to fish in the Classic.
 NO substitutes for the Classic.
 Classic entry fees are $250 per team, which includes Big Bass.
 The KLOT Classic will be a two day cumulative weight event.
 All qualified teams will fish both days.

 16. TIEBREAKERS: Ties for events will be broken using the following criteria.
 If the tie is not broken by applying these procedures, place monies will be split evenly, and place points will be awarded accordingly.

 - Greatest number of fished weighed.

 - If first event, a flip of a coin will decide tiebreaker

 17. POLYGRAPH: Each contestant agrees to submit, by their signature on the official tournament entry form, to a polygraph examination & abide by its conclusion.
 Failure to take, or failure to pass, the examination will result in disqualification.
-Polygraphs will be used at KLOT Tournaments at the discretion of the director.
+Polygraphs may be used at KLOT Tournaments at the discretion of the director.